TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 * If **multiple** business rules require old data to be loaded, it will be merged and loaded in a **single database request**.
 * Each property must be explicitly selected with *Take* keyword.
-* Old values can include referenced properties (the reference path can have multiple steps).
+* Old values can include referenced objects (the reference path can have multiple steps).
-* Only data that is requires in the later business rules should be loaded.

 The following example loads the review score and the referenced book's title.
 This data will be used later in implementation of other business rules: